US juggernaut looks poised to polish off Europe in Ryder Cup - RFI

 Kohler (United States) (AFP)

-A high-octane United States take a commanding 11-5 lead into Sunday's singles at the Ryder Cup, where Europe need an unprecedented comeback to retain the coveted golf trophy.
+A high-octane United States took a commanding 11-5 lead into Sunday's singles at the Ryder Cup, where Europe needed an unprecedented comeback to retain the coveted golf trophy.

 The Americans, hungry for victory after losing four of the last five editions, including in 2018 in France, need just 3.5 points from Sunday's 12 singles matches while Europe need nine to reach the 14 points they require to retain it.

-With nine of the world's top 11 players to send out, US captain Steve Stricker was nonetheless insisting that the hosts remained on guard.
+With nine of the world's top 11 players to send out, US captain Steve Stricker said he was confident, but not complacent.

-"It's not over yet, Stricker said Saturday night -- and European counterpart Padraig Harrington said the same, even if it sounded a bit more desperate on his part.
+"I'm confident they're going to go out and give it their best," Stricker said.
+"They're fired up to go out there."

 No team has come back from a deficit of more than four points to win the biennial match play showdown, being played this year after a one-year coronavirus pandemic delay.